code-423n4/2022-11-debtdao/README.md

 # MutualConsent (48 sloc)
 - Forked from https://github.com/IndexCoop/index-coop-smart-contracts/blob/1acec44229b3aaf4a40dad2095b0cc6accb8fbfc/contracts/lib/MutualUpgrade.sol
 - Essentially a 2/2 multisig baked into your contract
-- Ensures that two predefined addresse both sign a tx with the same inputs and then executes the function with those parameters.
+- Ensures that two predefined addresses both sign a tx with the same inputs and then executes the function with those parameters.

 # SpigotLib (212 sloc)